puppetlabs/puppetserver/docker/puppetserver/README.md

   The environment to get the status of in the healthcheck script.
 Defaults to 'production'.

+- `PUPPET_MASTERPORT`

+  The port the puppetserver should listen on.
+Defaults to '8140'.

 - `PUPPETSERVER_MAX_ACTIVE_INSTANCES`

   The maximum number of JRuby instances allowed.
 Defaults to '1'.